ANTI-TIME/ANTI-TIME/README.md

 Question: What are other cases where time is not linear?

-Answer: Some other cases include conscious states of PTSD, Psychosis, under the Influence of Psychedelics (such as DMT a naturally occurring chemical in the brain) and ot
+Answer: Some other cases include conscious states of PTSD, Psychosis, under the Influence of Psychedelics (such as DMT a naturally occurring chemical in the brain, LSD) and others.
 <!--
 **ANTI-TIME/ANTI-TIME** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.